 Let’s define coworking.
 Coworking is the use of a creative working environment by startups, freelancers, and small companies who share resources and ideas as one community.

-Imagine a glorified coffee shop, equipped with bottomless brews, lounge areas, a treadmill desk (yes, these really exist), multiple seating options, conference rooms, a fireplace, and murals done by local artists– all shared by people from different walks of life, career paths, and stages of business– and just like that, you’ve got a coworking space.
+Imagine a glorified coffee shop, equipped with bottomless brews, lounge areas, a treadmill desk (yes, these really exist), multiple seating options, conference rooms, a fireplace, and murals done by local artists – all shared by people from different walks of life, career paths, and stages of business – and just like that, you’ve got the basics of a coworking space.
 Sounds too good to be true, right?

-Fortunately for everyone, coworking is very real, and it’s completely shaking up office spaces and real estate markets around the globe.
+Fortunately for everyone, coworking is very real, and the growing popularity of them is completely shaking up office spaces and real estate markets around the globe.